stangri/docs.openwrt.melmac.net/pbr/README.md

   ...
 ```

-#### Netflix Domains
+#### 8.4.15. <a name='NetflixDomains'></a>Netflix Domains

 The following policy should route US Netflix traffic via WAN.
 For capturing international Netflix domain names, you can refer to the getdomainnames.sh-specific instructions on [GitHub](https://github.com/Xentrk/netflix-vpn-bypass/blob/master/README.md#ipset_netflix_domainssh)/[jsDelivr](https://cdn.jsdelivr.net/gh/Xentrk/netflix-vpn-bypass/README.md#ipset_netflix_domainssh) and don't forget to adjust them for OpenWrt.
 This may not work if Netflix changes things.
-For more reliable US Netflix routing you may want to consider also using [custom user files](#custom-user-files).
+For more reliable US Netflix routing you may want to consider also using [custom user files](#CustomUserFiles).

 ```text
 config policy